 The full list of governors, their attendance at meetings and the register of interests can be found on the governance pages of the School's website.
-Attendance is good across the board and is a reflection of the commitment of governors to the school.
+Attendance is good across the board and reflects the commitment of governors to the School.